IBM/aspera-cli/README.md

 - `query` filter (on API call)
 - `notify` send an email as specified by template, this could be places in a file with the `@file` modifier.

+> [!NOTE]
-> **Note:** This must not be executed in less than 5 minutes because the analytics interface accepts only a period of time between 5 minutes and 6 months.
+> This must not be executed in less than 5 minutes because the analytics interface accepts only a period of time between 5 minutes and 6 months.
 The period is `[date of previous execution]..[now]`.

 #### Transfer: Using specific transfer ports